 Join the Locals & Join the Fun

-Whether you are here for a few days, a week or even longer be sure to keep an eye on our events calendar, so you can program your holiday to include visits to see the major sites of Tuscany like the Square of Miracles in Pisa, the Duomo in Florence and its roof top terraces or the amazing Piazza del Campo in Siena and some of our favorite summertime activities.
+Whether you are here for a few days, a week or even longer, be sure to keep an eye on our events calendar, so you can program fun activities along with visits to see the major sites of Tuscany like the Square of Miracles in Pisa, the Duomo in Florence and its rooftop terraces or the amazing Piazza del Campo in Siena and some of our favorite summertime activities.

-Here are a few of our suggestions of things to include in your itinerary while traveling Tuscany:
+Here are a few of our suggestions for things to include in your itinerary while traveling Tuscany:

 There are several opportunities to enjoy the celestial skies.

 Both during the day and at night.
-Starting with the summer solstice in June. (at 10:34 PM on the June 20, 2016) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the meridiana.
+Starting with the summer solstice in June.
+(Friday, June 21, 2019 at 5:54 pm Rome) The Duomo in Florence annual has events that celebrate the first gnomon installed in 1475, check out the official website of the Duomo to find out about dates to visit the Meridiana.
 Or you can watch as a sunbeam hits the zodiac sign in the Basilica of San Miniato al Monte announcing the Summer Solstice.